Why Choose

 Mission and Values

-UG aims to prepare students for successful careers and responsible citizenship by promoting research, innovation, and community engagement.
-The university is dedicated to creating a diverse and inclusive environment that enhances learning and personal growth.
+At the University of Georgia Tbilisi, our mission is to prepare students for successful careers and responsible citizenship through cutting-edge research, innovation, and community engagement.
+We foster a diverse and inclusive environment that nurtures personal growth and enhances learning for all, creating global leaders ready to make a positive impact.

 Ethical Responsibility